ikp-773/Hogwarts/README.md

 This is a fanmade website for Hall togwarts School of witchcraft and wizardary.

-MOst of the functions redirects
+Most of the functions redirects to the orginal wizardingworld.com page.

 Created orginally as part of Programacion.